Clients for Lync Online

-The table below indicates the subscription services that include the full Lync 2013 client.
-Organizations with these services can download the full Lync client from within the Office 365 portal.
 For subscriptions that do not include the full client, Lync 2013 Basic is available for download from within the Office 365 portal.
 If you have a service that does not include the full Lync 2013 client and you want to upgrade to the full client, you can purchase Office 2013 Professional Plus (which contains Lync 2013) or buy Lync 2013 through various software retail channels.

 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Lync Online.
 Office 365 ProPlus, Office 365 Enterprise E3 and Office 365 Enterprise E4 include the full Lync application, which include additional features including advanced telephony support, archiving & compliance features.
 A Lync Online license must be assigned for each user.

 The Lync Windows Store app is a touch-optimized Lync app designed specifically for Windows 8 and Windows RT.
 Users can download the Lync App through the Windows Store by searching for “Lync.”